 Its imposing presence and breathtaking location provide visitors with magnificent views of the city’s vibrant landscapes, including the picturesque coastline and the lush Tijuca Forest.

-19. Brazil has a 2-million-inhabitant city not connected by roads.
+19. Brazil has a 2-Million-Inhabitant City not Connected by Roads

-The Brazilian city of Manaus, located in the remote heart of the Amazon rainforest, has a population of over two million people, making it the most populous city in the Brazilian Amazon.
+It is located in the remote heart of the Amazon rainforest, and has a population of over two million people, making it the most populous city in the Brazilian Amazon.

-The largest flag in the world to be flown regularly (continuously) is located at the Praça dos Três Poderes in the capital city of Brasilia.
+The largest flag in the world to be flown regularly is located at the Praça dos Três Poderes in the capital city of Brasilia.

-21. It has the largest waterfall system in the world
+21. It has the Largest Waterfall System in the World

 The most iconic and awe-inspiring part of Iguazu Falls is the “Garganta del Diablo” or “Devil’s Throat.”
 This U-shaped waterfall spans approximately 490 feet (150 meters) and creates a thunderous roar as the water plunges into the abyss below.